 Front Barnett is a division of the Wealth Management business of Mesirow Financial Investment Management, Inc. ("MFIM").
-MFIM is an SEC-registered investment advisor.
 Mesirow refers to Mesirow Financial Holdings, Inc. and its divisions, subsidiaries and affiliates.
 The Mesirow and Front Barnett name and logo are registered service marks of Mesirow Financial Holdings, Inc. © 2025, Mesirow Financial Holdings, Inc. All rights reserved.
 Any opinions expressed are subject to change without notice.
 Past performance is not indicative of future results.
 Advisory Fees are described in Front Barnett's Form ADV Part 2A.
+Advisory services offered through Mesirow Financial Investment Management, Inc., an SEC-registered investment advisor.